KelvinKramp/KelvinKramp/README.md

 #
 - 🌱 I’m currently learning to increase my development speed in React and Python.
 - :hospital: I’m looking to collaborate on any open source healthcare probjects.
-- 💬 Ask me what dance is :-P
+- 💬 Ask me what dance is...
+I wrote a book about the dance I love: Urban Kiz.
 - 🔗 How to connect: www.kelvinkramp.com, k.h.kramp@gmail.com
 - :newspaper: How to stay up-to-date: [follow me on Medium](https://k-h-kramp.medium.com/)
 - 👨‍💻 A list of my scientific publications: [publication list](https://www.kelvinkramp.com/publications)